panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 }
 ```

-Again, put the parameters into a pair of parentheses, then put a colon `:` and finally indicate the return type.
+Again, put the parameters into a pair of parentheses, then a colon `:` and finally indicate the return type.

-Now you should be ready to type functions in your TypeScript code.
+Now you should be able to type functions in your TypeScript code.

 How can you type a function that can be invoked in multiple ways?
-Follow the post [TypeScript Function Overloading](/typescript-function-overloading/) to find more information.
+Follow the [TypeScript Function Overloading](/typescript-function-overloading/) post for more information.

 *Have any questions about function types?
-Write a comment and let's discuss!*
+Leave a comment and let's discuss!*